taddison/tjaddison.com/_posts/2019/2019-05-31-Keeping-Application-Insights-Costs-Under-Control.md

 Once the script executes you'll be asked to authenticate to Azure, and it will then enumerate all subscriptions and all Application Insights resources in those subscriptions.

-Once completed the script will report a list of all actions (either Ignore, Under Cap, or Reduce To X) for each resource it encountered.
+Once complete the script will report a list of all actions (either Ignore, Under Cap, or Reduce To X) for each resource it encountered.
 The example below shows this running against an environment where there is a single resource ignored, and then others are all under the cap - in this case set to 10GB.

 ![Script results](/assets/2019/2019-05-31/AppInsightsResults.png)